Micro- and Macroprudential Options to Reduce Climate Financial Risks

 Conferences - By : Natasha CHAUDHARY

-The Institute for Climate Economics (I4CE) and the Council on Economic Policies (CEP) are co-hosting a virtual roundtable on micro- and macroprudential policy instruments to address climate financial risks.
-The event will bring together policymakers, academics, and other stakeholders to discuss options for financial regulators and supervisors to proactively manage climate risks in the European banking sector.
+The Institute for Climate Economics (I4CE) and the Council on Economic Policies (CEP) co-hosted a virtual roundtable on micro- and macroprudential policy instruments to address climate financial risks.
+The event brought together policymakers, academics, and other stakeholders to discuss options for financial regulators and supervisors to proactively manage climate risks in the European banking sector.

 Date: Monday, 14 April 2025